First-Time Buyer Mortgages: Your Guide to First-Time Home Financing

 We’ve witnessed clients being approved with scores in this zone, especially for first-time buyer mortgages.
 A superior score, for instance, above 700, can lead to lower mortgage rates and a wider array of lending options.

 Working on your credit score prior to application can be greatly beneficial.
 Timely bill payments and minimising outstanding debt are excellent methods to initiate boosting your score.
+Additionally, avoiding new credit applications in the months leading up to your mortgage application can help maintain your score.

 We promote prospective buyers to verify their scores early on during the property buying journey.
-This action provides adequate time for upliftment if required.
+This action provides adequate time for improvement if required.
 It is crucial to note that each lender sets their benchmark for what they deem an acceptable credit score for granting a mortgage, so possessing a higher score increases your possibilities.

 How to Choose the Best First-Time Buyer Mortgage?